 But the truth is, many women take the plunge in order to simply amp up their locks with a little extra volume; yes, the extensions are anywhere from 12 to 20 inches when first “installed,” but your stylist can cut them to whatever length and shape you desire.
 Fortunately, all extensions can be shampooed as you would your virgin hair; though some require avoiding oil-based conditioners, which can loosen the tapes or bonds.
 Blow-drying, curling, or flat ironing are A-OK as well.

-Before you take the plunge, you have to decide whether to go with real or synthetic hair.
+Before you dive in, you have to decide whether to go with real or synthetic hair.
 Sometimes real hair is pricier; sometimes it’s not.
 But typically, synthetic hair has a slightly artificial sheen to it, is coarser in feel, and tends to hang poker straight,—which can be a bit obvious when blended with your own ‘do.

 I always get real hair, mainly because of color choice.
 Each brand has slightly different shades and they have to match my hair color (even though we tinker with my actual hair color).
 But some lines are better matches for me than others.
 So color trumps hair type usually.